Chicken Pot Pie

 Broth in a skillet.

 Simmer until thickened, a few minutes.
-Off the heat, stir in the heavy cream, herbs, chicken, and peas.
+Off the heat, stir in the heavy cream, herbs, chicken, and frozen peas.

 Peas, chicken, and seasonings added to a skillet of broth.